How Chronic Nasal Congestion Increases the Risk of Obstructive Sleep Apnoea

 Although chronic nasal congestion can result from allergic rhinitis, such as pollen associated with hay fever, people can also suffer from non-allergic rhinitis.

 An allergen does not cause inflammation in the nose.
 Inflammation is often due to swollen blood vessels and a build-up of fluids.
 When you have a cold or a viral infection, the nasal passages can swell, stimulating the mucus glands.
-However, due to the illness, they cannot clean themselves effectively.
-This can lead to a blocked or runny nose, sneezing and reduced sense of smell experienced with nasal congestion.

-Non-allergic rhinitis can display symptoms which are similar to rhinitis caused by allergens.
+Non-allergic rhinitis can display symptoms similar to rhinitis caused by allergens.
 Aside from viral infections and colds, further causes could be medications, nasal decongestants, hormonal imbalance, nasal tissue damage and environmental factors such as smoke, weather changes, paint fumes and stress.

 The mucus which builds up due to non-allergic rhinitis contains bacteria that cause inflammation.
 These inflamed nasal passages resulting from non-allergic rhinitis can lead to an infection called acute sinusitis.